-Your eyes change over time, so you may not even realize you need glasses.
-Common symptoms of needing glasses includes headaches, eye aches, and squinting.
+Your eyes change over time, so you may not even realize that you need glasses.
+Common symptoms of needing glasses include headaches, eye aches, and squinting.
 The best way to know for sure if you need glasses is to find an optometrist nearby and schedule a comprehensive eye exam.

 If you are experiencing sudden loss of vision or eye pain, it is important to have it looked into immediately.
 An eye doctor is the only person who will be able to confirm if you need glasses.

 10 Signs You Need Glasses | Time to see an Optometrist for an Eye Exam

 - Difficulty seeing at night

 - Frequent headaches